Making Video Games is a challenging but rewarding task.

 For example, in Splatoon, the objective was to create a shooter that was suitable for a younger audience (kids and young teenagers).
 The idea was to use a theme similar to a Gotcha game: the graphic violence was suppressed and the characters had a toon art style, at the same time the weapons shoot paint streams instead of bullets.

-With the idea being ready, the next step is to think of the objectives to give an experience to the player: Like making them feel pressured and rushed, or even making them compete with others, etc.
+With the idea ready, the next step is to think of the objectives to give an experience to the player: Like making them feel pressured and rushed, or even making them compete with others, etc.

 Think of the Game Objectives

-A good way to get the game’s objective is to think about what does the user/gamer has to experience or feel while playing.
+A good way to get the game’s objective is to think about what the user/gamer has to experience or feel while playing.

 For example, the designer’s goal might be to make the player feel defenseless and vulnerable, therefore the situations that the gamer has to get into, have an important role and making those feelings possible, like giving them control of a regular person that needs to face an incredibly smart and dangerous monster inside of tiny and poorly illuminated rooms (ex.
 Alien Isolation).